Policy Framework CSIT Testing

 Running tests for learning PF usage

 In that case, no changes required on docker-compose files, but commenting the tear down of docker containers might be required.
-For that, edit the file run-project-csit.sh script and comment the following line:
+For that, run the run-project-csit.sh script with –no-exit flag:

 This way, the docker containers are still up and running for more investigation.